PFAS Information for Private Well Owners

 • Ion Exchange:

 Ion exchange is an effective technology to filter water with elevated PFAS concentration.
-Water is passed through a vessel containing anion exchange media (often tiny resin beads), which act as a powerful magnet to attract and hold contaminated materials within the water (e.g. PFAS).
+Resins are tiny beads that act like powerful magnets that attract and hold the contaminated materials from passing through the water system.

 Zone 7 recommends using the National Sanitation Foundation (NSF) as a resource to find the most appropriate equipment for in-home water treatment systems.
 NSF has multiple standards, NSF/ANSI 53 and 58 standards are the most appropriate water treatment systems for PFAS.
 NSF/ANSI standard 53 addresses health-related contaminants in drinking water systems.